Statute of Limitations for Workers' Compensation in West Virginia

 Take Action Today — Workers’ Compensation Statute of Limitations

 Do not worry about employer retaliation or having your workers’ compensation claim held against you.
 Employers are prohibited from retaliating against anyone who files for workers’ compensation benefits.

 Examples of prohibited employer actions include:

 - Giving negative reviews

-At Warner Law Offices PLLC, our lawyers will help you through every stage of the benefits process.
-We will ensure your application is accurate, complete and filed on time, and we will work hard to protect your rights throughout your case.
+At Warner Law Offices, PLLC, our Charleston lawyers will help you through every stage of the benefits process.
+We will ensure your application is accurate, complete, and filed on time, and we will work hard to protect your rights throughout your case.

-- The last date a worker was exposed to the hazard, which caused the disease
+- The last date a worker was exposed to the hazard, which caused the disease; or

-- The date the person should have reasonably known, or was told by a physician, that he or she obtained an illness at work
+- The date the person should have reasonably known, or was told by a physician, that they obtained an illness at work.